-"What are the most popular games?
-This is a much harder question than it may seem.
+What are the world's most popular games?
+This is a much more difficult question than it might seem.
 In the past, we would have compared sales results to find an accurate answer, and that would be it.
 It's no longer a viable method, though.
 Among the most popular games in the world, there are console, computer, and mobile games, free or online, the sales of which are distributed over many years.
 That the game sold like hot cakes eigth years ago, doesn't mean it's still the case.
 The creators are often reluctant to share accurate data.

 Still, we decided to name a dozen titles that can be considered the most popular games of recent times.
 Since the data on which we based the ranking were quite different – sometimes it was the number of downloads, sometimes – registered accounts, in other cases the maximum number of concurrent players – we are not listing these games in any particular order.
 But they all are played by countless legions of people.

 Before you start reading about how many people are playing various popular games, we would like to throw a few figures at you – just to give you a sense of the scale.

 - 103,329 - that's how many people simultaneously played The Witcher 3 on Steam in the record time .